 Environmental Value Objective Potential Impacts Initial Risk Design and Management Actions Residual Risk Monitoring Land The soil types at the feedlot site are suitable for construction and the surrounding on-site landscapes have high quality agricultural soils.
-There is native vegetation on the property but not immediately adjacent to the feedlot site or downslope of effluent irrigation areas.
-Minimise the impact of construction and development on the ongoing use of agricultural land Minimise the clearing or impact to remnant native vegetation Prevent unreasonable impacts to the physical and chemical structure of soils Fragmentation of agricultural land through development Loss of biodiversity associated with native vegetation Excessive soil nutrient levels Erosion of topsoil due to earthworks or breakdown of soil structure.
-Low (2) Consequences are negligible and unlikely.
+There is native vegetation on the property but not immediately adjacent to the feedlot site or downslope of effluent irrigation areas. clearing or impact to remnant native vegetation agricultural land through development • Loss of biodiversity associated with native vegetation • Excessive soil nutrient levels Low (2) Consequences are negligible and unlikely.
 Adequate effluent irrigation and manure spreading areas have been identified to prevent the accumulation of Phosphorous.
 The feedlot has been located on a site which requires no clearing of native vegetation and, with consideration of other constraints, the lowest quality agricultural land possible.
 Construction will be timed, where possible, to coincide with extended periods of dry weather.
-Adjacent areas disturbed during construction, including the outer banks of the effluent holding pond, will be revegetated with grass.
-Check exposed surfaces for erosion following heavy rainfall events Apply effluent and manure at suitable rates to ensure nutrient removal by the crop.
-Check soil moisture prior to irrigating effluent.
-Incorporate manure into the soil as soon as possible following spreading.
+Adjacent areas disturbed during construction, including the outer banks of the effluent holding pond, will be revegetated with grass. erosion following heavy rainfall eventsApply effluent and manure at suitable rates to ensure nutrient removal by the crop.
 Low (1) Consequences are negligible and rare.
 Due to the low residual risk to land (soils), no monitoring is proposed.
 However, ongoing agronomic testing is likely.
 Community AmenityAirAmenityThere are multiple sensitive receptors the area with the nearest receptor 1,270 m from the feedlot complex.
 Comply with consent conditions.
-Prevent unreasonable odour and dust impacts on nearby sensitive receptors.
-Odour and dust have the potential to cause environmental nuisance.
-Excessive dust emissions have the potential to cause adverse health impacts (e.g. asthma).
-Low-Medium (5) Consequences are minor and unlikely.
+Prevent unreasonable odour and dust impacts on nearby sensitive receptors. have the potential to cause environmental nuisance.
+Excessive dust emissions have the Low-Medium (5) Consequences are minor and unlikely.
 In accordance with the National Guidelines, the proposed feedlot complies with the required separation distances for all nearby receptors.
 Ensure pen surfaces, drains, sedimentation basin are free draining.
 Maintain road surfaces to prevent excessive dust generation.
 Install a weather station to monitor weather conditions which will guide management practices.
 A native vegetation screen is proposed along the western edge of the development site.
 Plants will be planted prior to the commencement of construction and will be maintained.
-Due to the staging of the development, the visual screen will be established Clean pens at least every 13 weeks.
+Due to the staging of the development, the visual screen will be established weeks.
 Maintain pen and drain surfaces by repairing potholes and cleaning under fences.
 Maintain a small crushed rock stockpile on-site for pen, drain and road maintenance.
 Water internal roads during dry periods and grade surfaces as required.
 Clean sedimentation basin once sediment is dry.
 Maintain and, if required, replace plants within the vegetation screen.
-Maintain a complaints register Low (2) Consequences are negligible and unlikely.
 Due to the low residual risk to community amenity, no monitoring is proposed.